-Stakeholder Question/Comment Response site, as the BRE Guide recommends in these circumstances, all the previously affected rooms are shown to be unaffected. n wither no. 28 immediately north of the site or no. 67 opposite.
-This would not be an unacceptable result on its own, but when it is considered that the current state of the application site, with a large surface car park fronting a low rise industrial building, should be considered significant under-development of the site.
-When the daylight tests for the affected properties are re-run compared to a "mirror" of their own building on the application site, as the BRE Guide recommends in these circumstances, all the previously affected rooms are shown to be unaffected. en it is considered that the current state of the application site, with a large surface car park fronting a low rise industrial building, should be considered significant under-development of the site.
-When the daylight tests for the affected rooms are shown to be unaffected. en it is considered that the current state of the application site, with a large surface car park fronting a low rise industrial building, should be considered significant under-development of the site.
+Stakeholder Question/Comment Response wither no. 28 immediately north of the site or no. 67 opposite.
+This would not be an unacceptable result on its own, but when it is considered that the current state of the application site, with a large surface car park fronting a low rise industrial building, should be considered significant underdevelopment of the site.
 When the daylight tests for the affected properties are re-run compared to a "mirror" of their own building on the application site, as the BRE Guide recommends in these circumstances, all the previously affected rooms are shown to be unaffected.
 38. The sunlight test indicates that all neighbouring properties satisfy the BRE guidelines, whilst the overshadowing test indicates that all neighbouring gardens will satisfy the BRE guidelines.
-Overall, these assessments show the proposals have very little if any detrimental affect on neighbours amenity and reasonable levels within the proposed development, a very good result for a relatively high density development in an urban location, considering that the BRE Guide is written primarily with suburban locations in mind. , considering that the BRE Guide is written primarily with suburban locations in mind.
+Overall, these assessments show the proposals have very little if any detrimental affect on neighbours amenity and reasonable levels within the proposed development, a very good result for a relatively high density development in an urban location, considering that the BRE Guide is written primarily with suburban locations in mind.
 39. The proposals do not create any potential overlooking concerns, nor are overlooked, such as to raise concerns for privacy, except in the rear corners where flats could have a flanking view of the neighbouring properties at no. 28 (to the north) or no. 50-56 (to the south).
-There would not normally be any expectation of privacy from street facing windows anyway, before it is considered that the street, Lawrence Road, with its mature trees and the considerable ser-backs of these proposed and other existing buildings, creates a building-to-building distance of over 20m, in fact approaching 30m, when the maximum distance considered to raise any privacy concern is 18m. posed and other existing buildings, creates a buildings, creates a building-to-building 30m, when the maximum distance considered to raise any privacy concern is 18m.
+There would not normally be any expectation of privacy from street facing windows anyway, before it is considered that the street, Lawrence Road, with its mature trees and the considerable ser-backs of these proposed and other existing buildings, creates a building-to-building distance of over 20m, in fact approaching 30m, when the maximum distance considered to raise any privacy concern is 18m.

-Stakeholder Question/Comment Response ng buildings, creates a building-to-building distance of over 20m, in fact approaching 30m, when the maximum distance considered to raise any privacy concern is 18m.
 40. The layout of no. 28 to the north of the site means that most windows face south, onto either the blank flank of this development (which will be just over 10mm away), the 1st floor podium garden or the roof of the existing portal framed shed.
 Some windows will face secondary living room windows of the projecting rear 3-bedroom flat, at about 19m distance, which is just about acceptable, whilst the 45° distance to bedroom windows in the rear of the northern most 2-bed flat will also be about 18m away.
 41. The relationship between the southern end of the development and 50-56 is more complicated; its street-front block is parallel and will have no overlooking, its mews properties are much further away, and that development's "intermediate" 5-storey block has a blank flank wall facing the two bedroom windows in the southernmost flat of this application scheme, but these projecting oriel type windows will be close to the side of those flats' projecting south facing balconies, and only separated by about 5m.
 However, the side of these projecting balconies is not their primary outlook, and given the existing condition is industrial plant close to them, they have been designed with louvres screening to this side to prevent an outlook, which should also prevent overlooking.
-Cing balconies is not their primary outlook, and given the existing condition is industrial plant close to them, they have been designed with louvres screening to this side to prevent an outlook, which should also prevent overlooking.
-However, the side of these projecting balconies is not their primary outlook, and given the existing condition is industrial plant close to them, they have been designed with louvres screening to this side to prevent an outlook, which should also prevent overlooking.
-However, the side of these projecting balconies is not their primary outlook, and given the existing condition is industrial plant close to them, they have been designed with louvres screening to this side to prevent an outlook, which should also prevent overlooking.
 42. Within the development, the proposals are designed to avoid any overlooking.
-The main concern was the podium and deck access to the middle part of the east elevation, and the access decks and route have been separated off the building line by about 4m to give a reasonable separation, on the 1st floor via private roof terraces.
-Extensive reliance on balconies for private amenity space, including balconies facing the street, where privacy of balconies, and unsightly visibility of clutter on balconies could be a problem, should be mitigated by the applicants' stated intention that balcony balusters will be closely spaced on lower floors, becoming gradually more widely spaced as the building height increases, but this is not shown
+The main concern